deviparikh/deviparikh.github.io/_pages/home.md

 <!-- %%%%%%%%%%%%%%%%%%% NEWS %%%%%%%%%%%%%%%%%%% -->
 <!-- <a class="anchor" name="/news"></a> -->
 ## News
-- 2024: After 7.5 years, I left my role as a Senior Director in GenAI at Meta.
+- 2024: I left my role as a Senior Director in GenAI at Meta.
 Stay tuned for what's next!
 - 2023: Introduced [Emu][emu-announcement], [Emu Edit][emu-edit-website], [Emu Video][emu-video-website], and [Emu Video Edit][emu-video-edit-website]!
 - 2023: I moved to the new Generative AI org at Meta!
 - 2023: [Make-A-Video3D][make-a-video3d-website].
 Text-to-4D dynamic scene generation.